 It is said that during this time, the Bhatti Rajput Rulers used to rule these regions.
 They were considered as the sole guardian of the city and had a great amount of wealth primarily because of the taxes received in huge numbers.

 For a very long time, Jaisalmer remained out of harms way majorly due to its rough geographical location.
 However, in the Mid-Thirteenth century, Ala-ud-din Khilji successfully conquered the city.

 Jaisalmer Fort.
 It is situated amid the Thar desert which has its own enriching past and cultural heritage.
 This fort displays essentially brilliant craftsmanship and is one of the most renowned forts not just in India but the world.
 If you love to take cool snaps of historical architecture and visit such places, then do add this incredible fort on your list.

 Gadisar Lake.
-It was Built-in the 14th century this place was once a source of drinkable water for the entire town of Bikaner.
-Furthermore, this temple has developed as a tourist spot with a great number of temples as well as shrines which surround this lake.
+Built in the 14th century, this place was once a source of drinkable water for the entire town of Bikaner.
+Furthermore, this temple has developed as a tourist spot, as a great number of temples, as well as shrines, surround this lake.

-Visit Kuldhara Village.
+Kuldhara Village.
 It can offer you endless opportunities to make some really cherishing memories.
 The historical significance of this place is what attracts a great number of people to this place.
 Established in the 13th century, this abandoned village has its own stories to tell.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here